Aebravo/Angelo_Bravo_Project1_DDS6306/README.md

 The knit HMTL R-Markdown file can be found in: "Beer_Case_Study.pdf"

-The final powerpoint presentation can be found in: "Beer_Case_Study.pptx"
+The final powerpoint presentation can be found in: "Beer_Case_Study.pptx.zip"

 The raw R code can bbe found in: "Project1_DDS6306.R"

+The data we used can be found in: "Beers.csv", "Breweries.csv"